discus-lang/ddc/doc/specification/Core.md

 The basic kind constructors are `Data`, `Effect` and `Region` for the kind of data, effect and region type respectively.
 The function constructor `(→)` is usally written infix as per the section on syntactic sure.
 The `Unit` type classifies a set of values with the single element `()`.
 The `Void` type classifies the empty set.

-The `Σ` type constructor is used to express type sums, where `\bot` expresses an empty sum.
+The `Σ` type constructor is used to express type sums, where `⊥` expresses an empty sum.
 Both are annotated with the kind of their result types.

 The quantifier constructors `∀` and `∃` are annotated with the kind of their parameters.